 - H-1Bs also work in engineering, in medicine and health, and at universities.12

-- H-1B workers can be up to 40 percent cheaper to employ than Americans.13
+- H-1B workers can legally be paid up to 40 percent less than similarly situated U.S. workers.13

 1. Many of these jobs are sent abroad once the H-1B workers are trained.
 Ron Hira, “Top 10 H-1B Employers Are All IT Offshore Outsourcing Firms, Costing U.S. Workers Tens of Thousands of Jobs,” Working Economics Blog (Economic Policy Institute), August 22, 2016; Ron Hira, “Top 10 Users of H-1B Guest Worker Program Are All Offshore Outsourcing Firms,” Working Economics Blog (Economic Policy Institute), February 14, 2013.

 2. Information about H-1B-dependent employers and the applicable exemptions for H-1B nonimmigrants can be found at the Department of Labor’s website.
 See “Fact Sheet #62C: Who is an H-1B-dependent employer?” and “Fact Sheet #62Q: What are ‘exempt’ H-1B nonimmigrants?”
 Data on median wages of computer workers comes from the Bureau of Labor Statistics (U.S. Department of Labor), Occupational Employment and Wages, May 2016 [online database].

 4. Ron Hira, “The Impact of High-Skilled Immigration on U.S. Workers,” Testimony before the U.S. Senate Subcommittee on Immigration and the National Interest, Judiciary Committee, Dirksen Senate Office Building, February 25, 2016.